canvas-medical/documentation/collections/_api/detectedissue.md

                 required_in: create, update
           - name: evidence
             type: array[json]
+            description_for_all_endpoints: Supporting evidence or manifestations that provide the basis for identifying the detected issue.
+            create_and_update_description: >-
-            description: Supporting evidence or manifestations that provide the basis for identifying the detected issue.
+              Supporting evidence or manifestations that provide the basis for identifying the detected issue.
               There must be at least one evidence element with system "http://hl7.org/fhir/sid/icd-10-cm".
             attributes:
               - name: code
-                description: "A manifestation that led to the recording of this detected issue."
+                description: A manifestation that led to the recording of this detected issue.
                 type: json
                 attributes:
                   - name: coding